 How many times have you said those three little words, “I give up”?

 It’s amazing to watch the body language when a person says those words, “I give up”.
 Their head slumps down, their shoulders roll forward, their back arches, their face elongates, and their intonation is one where you can hear the hopelessness.
 People give up on many things.
 They give up on their job.
-They give up on relationships.
+Sometimes they give up on relationships.
 They give up on love.
-They give up on life having any meaning.
-And, they give up on themselves.
+When further down they give up on life having any meaning.
+And, finally, they give up on themselves.

 - “Why is this happening to me?”